cpacheco4983/VueJS2_TheCompleteGuide/notes.md

 ORDER IS IMPORTANT.
 FIRST you get the item in the list SECOND you get the index of the item

 ## Section 3.41
-- Combining <template> and 'v-for' allows you to loop through list and output multiple elements for each item
+- Combining template tag and 'v-for' allows you to loop through list and output multiple elements for each item
+- *** Template tag doesn't hide contents if in the vue #app ***

+## Section 3.42
+- You can loop through properties of objects in a collection if you nest v-for
+- When looping through arrays you can get the index.
+For objects you can get both the key and index.
+Just like before, ORDER MATTERS.
+FIRST: property value SECOND: property key THIRD: property index

+## Section 3.43
+-